Cimarron (1960 film)

-Cimarron is a 1960 American Western film based on the Edna Ferber novel Cimarron.
+Cimarron is a 1960 American epic Western film based on the 1930 Edna Ferber novel Cimarron.
 The film stars Glenn Ford and Maria Schell and was directed by Anthony Mann and Charles Walters, though Walters is not credited onscreen.
 Ferber's novel was previously adapted as a film in 1931; that version won three Academy Awards.

 Cimarron was the first of three epics (along with El Cid and The Fall of the Roman Empire) that Mann directed.
-Despite high production costs and an experienced cast of western veterans, stage actors and future stars, the film was released with little fanfare.
+Despite high production costs and an experienced cast of Western veterans, stage actors and future stars, the film was released with little fanfare.

 Plot

 Sabra Cravat joins her new husband, lawyer Yancey "Cimarron" Cravat, during the Oklahoma land rush of 1889.
 They encounter Yancey's old friend William "The Kid" Hardy and his buddies Wes Jennings and Hoss Barry.
 On the trail, Yancey helps Tom and Sarah Wyatt and their eight children, taking them aboard their wagons.

 It seems to Sabra that her husband knows everyone in Oklahoma.
 A small crowd cheers Bob Yountis and his henchman Millis when they attack an Indian family.
 Yancey joins his friend Sam Pegler, editor of the Oklahoma Wigwam newspaper, in resisting Yountis.

 Yountis warns Pegler against using the paper for his crusading as he had done in Texas.
 Sabra is angry that Yancey risked his life for an Indian but she helps the others, including peddler Sol Levy and printer Jesse Rickey, in righting the Indians' overturned wagon.
 Sam and his wife Mavis reveal more about Yancey's past as a cowboy, gambler, gunman and lawyer.

 When 50,000 settlers race across the prairie to claim land, Tom falls and Sarah claims a dry, worthless patch.
 Pegler is trampled to death, and Dixie beats Yancey to the land that he wanted, so he asks Jesse to stay to help him run the paper.

 In the new town of Osage, which consists of tents and half-built storefronts, Yountis and The Kid terrorize Levy in the street.
 Yancey tries but fails to persuade the Kid to change.
 One night, Yountis leads a lynch mob against the Indian family.
 Yancey arrives too late to stop it, but he kills Yountis and brings Arita and her baby Ruby home.
 Meanwhile, Sabra gives birth to a boy whom they name Cimarron, Cim for short.